-Basic medical research is part of society's essential infrastructure, and CPRIT has demonstrated capacity to enhance the health of Texans and the economy at a pace that far exceeds the direct investment.
+Basic medical research is part of society's essential infrastructure, and CPRIT has demonstrated capacity to enhance the health of Texans and the economy at a pace that far exceeds the direct investment. enhance outcomes.
+Reductions in treatment expenses, morbidity, and mortality stand to bring notable economic benefits.

-The economic activity stemming from CPRIT operations and programs generates tax receipts and reduced State expenditures for health care over time which exceed the investment of resources.
-The significance of CPRIT activities continues to expand and will only accelerate in the future now that its mission has been extended.
-Basic medical research is a part of society's essential infrastructure, and CPRIT has demonstrated capacity to enhance the health of Texans and the economy at a pace that far exceeds the direct investment.
+The economic activity stemming from CPRIT operations and programs generates tax receipts and

+CPRIT has demonstrated capacity to enhance the health of Texans and the economy at a pace that far exceeds the direct investment.